Caoimhinv/pands-project2021/README.md

 ### Background
 The dataset consists of 50 samples from each of three species of iris - Iris setosa, Iris virginica and Iris versicolor.
 Four attributes were measured from each sample - lengths and widths of both sepals and petals in cemtimetres.
 The samples from the setosa and versicolar were were all collected on the same day from the same field by the same person.
 The third species was collected elsewhere.

-- the following image shows the 3 species of Iris involved and what the petals and sepals actually are:
+- the following image shows the 3 species of Iris involved and identifies the petals and sepals:

 ![Image of the 3 different species of Iris.](./Images/image_of_irises.png)

-We already have a few terms that required looking up!
 >**Taxonomy** - *"... the scientific study of naming, defining and classifying groups of biological organisms based on shared characteristics."*
 >**Linear discriminant analysis** - *"... method used in statistics and other fields, to find a linear combination of features that characterizes or separates two or more classes of objects or events."*
 >**Multivariate statistics** - *"... a subdivision of statistics encompassing the simultaneous observation and analysis of more than one outcome variable."*